Fetal Growth Restriction

 - Frequent monitoring.
 This means you will have prenatal visits more often, and ultrasound and Doppler ultrasound exams.
 You may have other tests.

 - Tracking fetal movements.
 Your healthcare provider may also ask you to keep track of fetal movements.
-If so, he or she will give you instructions.
+If so, they will give you instructions.

 What are possible complications of FGR?

 FGR can cause many serious complications.
 Your baby may need to be delivered early and stay in the hospital.
 Your baby may have trouble breathing, infections, and other problems.
 Stillbirths and death may occur.
-As your child grows, he or she will be at higher risk for heart and blood vessel problems.
+As your child grows, they'll be at higher risk for heart and blood vessel problems.

 How can FGR be prevented?